-On June 11, 2010, the Company issued a warrant for the purchase of 300,000 shares of our common stock to the Sterling Group for advisory services.
-The warrant was valued at \$.02 per share using the Black-Scholes-Merton option valuation model.
-The warrant expires June 10, 2013 and is callable if registered and with five closing trading prices of our common stock over \$.50 per share.
+On June 11, 2010, the Company issued a warrant for the purchase of 300,000 shares of common stock of the Company to the Sterling Fund for advisory services.
+The warrant was valued at \$0.02 per share using the Black-Scholes-Merton option valuation model.
+The warrant expires June 10, 2013 and is callable if registered and with five closing trading prices of the Company's common stock over \$0.50 per share.

 On November 17, 2010, the Company issued 20,000 shares of restricted shares of the Company's common stock to Robert Jones for advisory services.
-The shares were valued at \$.24 per share, the closing price on November 17, 2010.
+The shares were valued at \$0.24 per share, the closing price on November 17, 2010.

-On December 23, 2010 and amended on March 2, 2011 and April 22, 2011, the Company entered into a Securities Purchase Agreement ("Agreement") with Seaside pursuant to which Seaside agreed to purchase restricted shares of the Company's common stock from time to time over a 12-month period, provided that certain conditions are met.
+On December 23, 2010, the Company entered into a Securities Purchase Agreement ("Agreement") with Seaside pursuant to which Seaside agreed to purchase restricted shares of the Company's common stock from time to time over a 12-month period, provided that certain conditions are met.

-Under the terms of the Agreement, the Company has the right to sell and issue to Seaside restricted shares of the Company's common stock over a 12-month period commencing on the closing date.
-Visualant will be entitled to sell shares each month during the following 12 months, subject to certain conditions and limitations.
-With respect to each subsequent closing, Visualant will not be obligated to sell any of its common stock to Seaside at a price lower than \$0.25 per share, and Seaside's beneficial ownership of the Company's common stock will not exceed 9.99%.
+Under the terms of the Agreement, the Company agreed to sell and issue to Seaside each month for a 12-month period commencing on the closing date, restricted shares of the Company's common stock at a price equal to the lower of (i) 60% of the average trading price of the company's stock during the 10 trading days immediately preceding each monthly closing date, or (ii) 70% of the average trading price for the trading day immediately preceding each monthly closing date.
+Visualant's agreement to sell shares each month during said 12 month period is subject to certain conditions and limitations.
+With respect to each subsequent closing, Visualant will not be obligated to sell any of its common stock to Seaside at a price lower than \$0.25 per share, and Seaside's beneficial ownership of the Company's common stock will not exceed 9.9%.
 Seaside is not permitted to short sale the Company's common stock.

 Visualant paid Seaside's legal fees and expenses in the amount of \$25,000 for the initial closing, and agreed to pay \$2,500 for each subsequent closing.
-Visualant also has agreed to pay 7.0% in finder's fees to brokers (to be paid in connection with each draw down) and issue common stock warrants.
+Visualant also has agreed to pay 7.0% in finder's fees (to be paid in connection with each draw down) and issue 10,113 common stock warrants exercisable at \$0.21395 per share.

-The Agreement may be terminated by Seaside (i) upon written notice to the Company if the initial closing has not been consummated on or before December 31,2010; or (ii) upon written notice to the Company, if at any time prior to the final subsequent closing the Company consummates a financing to which Seaside is not a party.
+The Agreement may be terminated by Seaside upon written notice to the Company, if at any time prior to the final subsequent closing the Company consummates a financing to which Seaside is not a party.